kubesphere/notification-manager/CHANGLOG.md

 ### BUGFIX

-- Fix bug the filtered notifications are recorded in the notification history (#117). @wanjunlei
+- Resolve the problem of filtered notifications being recorded in the notification history (#117). @wanjunlei

 ## v1.4.0 / 2021-10-14